AElfProject/aelf-docs/docs/legal/3/index.md

 **Where can I get further information?**

-If you have any questions about our use of cookies or other technologies, please email us at \[insert general Aelf email].
+If you have any questions about our use of cookies or other technologies, please contact us [here](https://form.aelf.com/contact).